demos-europe/edt/packages/dql/docs/writing_dql_clauses.md

 book has only one author name and thus the books can be sorted in a deterministic order.
-But when authors are sorted with a path like `['books', 'title']` a single author may result in multiple book titles and it is not clear which book title should represent the author to compare the author with other authors.
+But when authors are sorted with a path like `['books', 'title']` a single author may result in multiple book titles, and it is not clear which book title should represent the author to compare the author with other authors.
 This problem results directly from the relational model and is present in stock SQL too but can be